titoBouzout/dom-flair/readme.md

 #### Bugs

 - `space-around`, `space-between` and `space-evenly` use `align-content: initial;` to workaround "Can't scroll to top of flex item that is overflowing container"
-- `safe center` values looks like it does not work correctly in browsers....
+- `safe center` values looks like it does not work correctly in browsers..
 - `space-*` seem to have problems with columns maybe

 ### Text